Did you know that a child’s behavior patterns now will be their foundation for life?

 Essential skills include:

 Social and Emotional Awareness - Students are taught to successfully manage social or emotional situations that they may find troublesome or difficult using the Triangle of TriumphTM.
-In an emotionally challenging moment, they learn to 1) hit pause and take three deep breaths, during which time they, 2) feel and identify their emotions, and 3) consider your options and select a positive plan of action to manage the situation.
+In an emotionally challenging moment, they learn to 1) hit pause and take three deep breaths, during which time they, 2) feel and identify their emotions, and 3) consider their options and select a positive plan of action to manage the situation.
 For example, suppose a child is feeling confused in the classroom.
-In that case, they learn to pause and identify what they are feeling, perhaps uncertainty about an assignment or a teacher's directives, and think about how to resolve their feelings by considering and choosing a positive remedy learned during sessions in Growing Scholars, in this example, raising their hand to ask the teacher questions for better understanding.
+In this case, they learn to pause and identify what they are feeling, perhaps uncertainty about an assignment or a teacher's directives, and think about how to resolve their feelings by considering and choosing a positive remedy learned during sessions in Growing Scholars, in this example, raising their hand to ask the teacher questions for better understanding.
 We also focus on the following topics to improve a child's social and emotional awareness and acuity, including how to effectively communicate with adults, friendships and positive peer pressure, all behaviors attract attention, gratitude, empathy, and life balance.

-Reflection - Heavy emphasis is placed on the skill of reflection.
-Students learn to pause and evaluate their learning by reflecting on what is working for them and contributing to their success and what is not.
+Reflection - Heavy emphasis is placed on the skill of thinking.
+Students learn to pause and evaluate their actions and learning by reflecting on what is working for them and contributing to their success and what is not.
 We encourage students to reflect often.
 Reflection comes from writing in their journal and conversing about their experience.
 This is often the most common time for students to have "aha" moments.
 When they reflect on their choices and make connections with the outcomes, learning takes place.

-Revision - After students understand the powerful skill of reflection, they are taught to revise: zero in on what is not working for them and change their goal strategy before putting the plan into action.
+Revision - After students understand the powerful skill of reflection, they are taught to revise: zero in on what is not working for them and change their goal strategy before implementing the new plan.